Galent-git/Bionyx_Agent/README.md

-# Bionyx – Your Bioinformatics Copilot
+# Bionyx – Your Bioinformatics Copilot ( In active learning development )

 **Bionyx** is a modular AI agent designed to assist with bioinformatics workflows, natural language queries, and exploratory data tasks.